dilldylanpickle/Crash-Course-on-x86-64-Reverse-Engineering/README.md

 {
   ...
 ```

-Only for interview purposes, let's take away this library header!

 ##### Calculate the string length using pointers
 Let's pretend the `#include string.h` library does not exist.
 You can still calculate the length of a string using pointers :)